Your Medical Records

 How can I get access to my health records?

-The Data Protection Act 2018 allows you to find out what information is held about you on computer and in manual records.
+Data Protection legislation allows you to find out what information is held about you on computer and in manual records.
 This is known as a Subject Access Request (SAR).

 If you would like a copy of your healthcare records you can submit a request in writing or by email to the details below: